ezramorse/mens/README.md

 | **customJS** | null | Full Path to custom javascript to run after components are defined |
 | **minify** | true | Flag to toggle off uglification of the source js served to the client |

-**Note:** Many included JS should contain full paths, because these files will both be *required* and read into memory for compiling the client source.
+**Note:** Many included javascript files should contain full paths, because these files will both be *required* and read into memory for compiling the client source.

 ## Templating and Components